lta-rs/lta-rs/README.md

 Version 0.3.0-async-preview-1 **[ Breaking Changes ]**
 - Client trait, now has 2 clients, one with async capabilities
 - Currently using `futures-preview = "0.3.0-alpha.17"` and `tokio = "0.1.22"`

+Version 0.3.0-async-preview-2 **[ Breaking Changes ]**
+- Re-exports to ensure computability
+- Removed `futures-preview = "0.3.0-alpha.17"`
+- Examples for all API, with the exception of `async`

 ### Todo (excluding bugs from issues)
 - [x] Proper date types using chrono library